brangerbriz/emerge2016/README.md

 ## Project Overview

+For instructions on setting up an archive of the project website, see the [*Docker Archive*](#Docker-Archive) section.
 This project contains two primary components, [`installation/`](installation) and [`microsite/`](microsite).

 - `installation/` contains the code needed to run the portrait capturing installation on a linux (tested with Ubuntu 14.04) machine at the venue.
 This machine should have a Kinect v1 connected.
 The application is built with `NW.js` v0.12.3 and uses this [node-kinect submodule](https://github.com/brannondorsey/node-kinect.git) to pipe raw 11-bit depth-images via websockets from a node v0.10.25 instance to the NW.js application.
 The installation is setup to automatically detect (using motion values produced from a frame-differencing algorithm) a user's presence in front of the kinect and begin recording a portrait and saving it to the database.
 If the `microsite/` has been deployed (and the installation was launched with `bin/start_installations.sh`) a reverse-ssh tunnel should have also been created to the cloud server running the `microsite/` and a master-slave replication model should be setup to keep the online database in sync with the database running on the `installation/` machine.
 All default behaviors can be tweaked by visiting the control panel at `http://localhost:8003/` on the `installation/` machine.
 If printing is enabled via that panel (and the correct printer-related steps in this `[bin/README.md](bin/README.md)` have been followed) then each portrait sessions should trigger a portrait printout with custom URL via a Polaroid POGO bluetooth printer so that users can find their 3D portrait on the web.